eLearning-BS23/moodle-enrol_sslcommerz/readme.md

 You can download zip file and install or you can put file under enrol as sslcommerz

-## Plugin settings
+## Plugin Global Settings
+### Go to
+```
+  Dashboard->Site administration->Plugins->Enrolments->sslcommerz settings
+```
 - Insert the Store id that provided by sslcommerz
 - Insert Store Password provided by sslcommerz
 - Done!
-```
-  Dashboard->Site administration->Plugins->Enrolments->sslcommerz settings
-```

 <p align="center">
 <img src="https://i.imgur.com/4TrsLso.png?1">
 </p>